hpnrep6/MandelbrotFractalExplorer/README.md

 ## Issues

-- Because this is implemented in a WebGL fragment shader, there will be floating point precision issues when the zoomed in a lot, resulting in the fractal becoming pixelated.
+- Because this is implemented in a WebGL fragment shader, there will be floating point precision issues when it is zoomed in a lot, resulting in the fractal becoming pixelated.